derykmakgill/website/story.md

 But I will be dead soon too.
 ```

+He paused for a moment, but not for want of words.
+He knew what he had to write

 The most popular mobile wallet (measured by installs) on Android is SPV.
 It
 has between 500,000 and 1 million installs, whilst Coinbase has not yet